yitingxia/Automatic-Chronological-Classification-of-Beethoven-Piano-Sonatas/README.md

 # Automatic Chronological Classification of Beethoven's Piano Sonatas

 > Beethoven’s piano sonatas can be classified into early works, middle works and late works according to their composition periods.
-The process of > using deep learning networks to complete the chronological classification task are as follows:
+The process of  using deep learning networks to complete the chronological classification task are as follows:
 >
-> 1. Pre-processing: convert the sonata MIDI files into natural language sequences
+> 1. Pre-processing: Convert the sonata MIDI files into natural language sequences
-> 2. mLSTM (multiplicative Long Short Term Memory) Model: generate a characteristic vector (named C-vector with 4096 elements) of each sample
+> 2. mLSTM (multiplicative Long Short Term Memory) Model: Generate a characteristic vector (named C-vector with 4096 elements) of each sample
-> 3. Softmax Regression: classify each C-vector
+> 3. Softmax Regression: Classify each C-vector
 >
-> The predicted labels of the Softmax regression are the results of this classification task.
+> The predicted labels of the Softmax Regression are the results of this classification task.

 ## Pre-processing
 Similar data representation scheme in [12] is adopted to convert the sonatas' MIDI files into natural language sequences in sequential order.
 The representation scheme is listed as follows: